Cut-price school meals proposed in Welsh schools bill

 It proposes repealing the existing law so councils and schools' governing bodies have the freedom to charge different prices to different pupils.

-Flexible charging would be "entirely optional and will involve a local decision to subsidise meals during the offer period", it says.'Drive up'
+Flexible charging would be "entirely optional and will involve a local decision to subsidise meals during the offer period", it says.

 Discounted meals could be offered for a limited period for new infant, junior and primary school children.